 THE IMPORTANCE OF BEING EARNEST

-Environmental, Social, and Governance (ESG) criteria are an almost mandatory aspect of today’s investment markets.
-But is this a fad?
+Environmental, Social, and Governance (ESG) criteria have become an almost indispensable aspect of today’s investment markets.
+However, is this just a passing trend?

-It seems like these reportings and “metrics” are here to stay, but what do they actually mean?
+It appears that these reports and associated “metrics” are here to stay, but what exactly do they signify?

 THE LEPRECHAUN AND ITS POT OF GOLD